mounaouattara/Financial_fraud_detection/README.md

 ```

 ## Notes

-- The dataset is not included in this repository due to size and licensing.
 - Processed data and trained models will be generated locally.
 - This project was designed to simulate a real-world data analyst workflow.